 Because many drugs can enter breast milk, caution should be exercised when Renalof is administered to a nursing mother.

 How to use the renalof

-Take renalof exactly as prescribed.
-Renalof comes in the form of tablets and oral capsules and is taken 2 to 3 times a day and should be taken with or just after food.
-The tablets and capsules should be swallowed with a glass of water.
+Take renalof precisely as prescribed.
+Renal comes in tablets and oral capsules and is taken 2 to 3 times a day and should be taken with or just after food.
+The pills and capsules should be swallowed with a glass of water.

 If you miss a dose, take it as soon as you remember.
-If it is almost time for your next dose, skip the missed dose and take your next dose at the usual time.
+If it is almost time for your next dose, skip the missed dose and take your following amount at the usual time.
 Do not take two doses of renalof at the same time.

 Dissolution of gallstones can take months or years of treatment, and complete dissolution does not occur in all patients.

 The prescribed dose and how often the drug should be taken depend on the treated condition.

 Take this medicine exactly as prescribed by your doctor.
 Follow the directions on your prescription label carefully.

 - The recommended dose of Renalof for gallstone treatment is 8-10 mg/kg/day divided into 2 or 3 doses.